-Samsung is nearly ready to release its next-generation SM-W2019 flip phone, if the latest rumours are to be believed – and it could rival its most powerful flagships.
+Samsung is inching closer and closer to the release its next-generation SM-W2019 flip phone, if the latest rumours are to be believed – and it could rival its most powerful flagships.

 While all eyes are now firmly trained on next year’s Galaxy S10 flagship (and of course the mythical Galaxy X foldable phone, if and when that arrives), Samsung continues to spread its bets across the mobile market – as evidenced by the recently revealed mid-range Galaxy A9 (2018).